Let's be charitable, though: is there any way to defend what these seemingly inconsistent people said?

 1) The three people I talked to at The Roots concert told me they hated the opening act Talib Kweli.
 Therefore, nobody at the concert liked the opening act.

 This argument is overall good.
 Again, we don't know the exact numbers on this.
 We don't even know who the person making the argument is.
 Still, if we start with the assumption that the person making this argument is typical, we can probably safely conclude that she or he has watched or played pool a decent amount.
-So our sample is probably hundreds or thousands of billiard ball collisions.
+So our sample is probably hundreds or thousands of billiard ball collisions.3) Brandon Rush averaged around 13 points a game the past three years playing college basketball for Kansas.
+So I expect him to average 13 points a game when he plays in the NBA this year.

 Also, each billiard ball collision is fairly representative of pool ball collisions in general.
 This seems to be a good example of the principle of "You've seen it once, you've seen them all."